 Essential oils are sourced from herbs, but essential oils are much stronger and more concentrated than herbs so there is more of a chance to experience problems with them such as topical irritation, allergic reactions, sensitivities, etc. than there is with herbs… especially with children.

 Children differ from adults in how they respond to essential oils due to a few things.
-For starters, their bodies are smaller than an adult’s so they don’t need the same amount of an oil as an adult would.
-Another reason is that they’re more sensitive to the therapeutic effects of oils therefore smaller amounts of oils work as well for them as the larger adult doses do for adults.
-And lastly, they’ve not been exposed to as much as an adult has therefore their bodies are less able to handle a lot of something new than we are.
+For starters, their bodies are smaller than an adult’s so they don’t need the same amount of oil as an adult would.
+Another reason is that they’re more sensitive to the therapeutic effects of oils, therefore, smaller amounts of oils work as well for them as the larger adult doses do for adults.
+And lastly, they’ve not been exposed to as much as an adult has, therefore, their bodies are less able to handle a lot of something new than we are.

 The whole point of using alternative methods over more modern day ones is to find safe, more natural routes to helping our kids, but we as moms need to do our research… on essential oils and herbs both.